leamas/spotify-make/README.md

 ## News

+#### 2013-10-17:
+            Still problems with new directory layout.
+Also, the git repo is reset, you'll have to create fresh copies of your clones.
+	    Sorry for the mess.
 #### 2013-10-11:
             Updated to 0.9.4.183.g644e24e.428.
-New libraries for Fedora added, other OS are likely to run into problems with missing libraries.
+New libraries for Fedora added, ther OS are likely to run into problems with missing libraries.
             Please open issues for any such problems.

 #### 2013-05-03: